University of South Wales: History

 The university can trace its roots to the founding of the Newport Mechanics' Institute in 1841.
 The Newport Mechanics' Institute later become the University of Wales, Newport.
 In 1913 the South Wales and Monmouthshire School of Mines was formed.
 The school of mines was later to become the Polytechnic of Wales, before gaining the status of University of Glamorgan in 1992.
 The name for the new merged university was chosen following a research exercise amongst interested parties and announced in December 2012 by the prospective vice-chancellor of the university, Julie Lydon, who retired in 2021.

 In 2020 the university entered a strategic alliance with the University of Wales Trinity Saint David through a deed of association.
 A joint statement said that the two universities would be "working together on a national mission to strengthen Wales’ innovation capacity, supporting economic regeneration and the renewal of its communities", while retaining their autonomy and distinct identities.

+A data breach in 2019 impacted 30,000 students causing the student record system to be taken offline.